sage-church/shred-inc/README.md

 ## SET UP

-### Access page through web

-The landing page can be found at http://shredinc.epizy.com.

 ### Download and run page locally

 The file references within the code are written so that all files will need to be saved within the same folder.
 Once the files are correctly downloaded and stored in the same folder together, the 'index.html' file can be opened within a browser in order to display the landing page.